 Metronidazole may be taken orally as a pill, and it’s also available as a topical gel that is inserted into the vagina.
 Orally taken metronidazole reaches the placenta.
 Some studies with pregnant women taking metronidazole during the first trimester have shown increased risk of cleft lip in babies exposed to this antibiotic in-utero.
 Other studies haven’t shown increased risk for congenital anomalies.

-Just to be safe, it’s recommended to avoid oral metronidazole during the first trimester of pregnancy [15].
+Just to be safe, it’s recommended to avoid oral metronidazole during the first trimester of pregnancy [20].
 Unfortunately, there are no adequate and well-controlled studies on the use of metronidazole vaginal gel in pregnant women.
-Blood levels after a vaginal application of metronidazole are less than 2% of those after a 500 mg oral dose [16], so a vaginal gel would be preferable than oral metronidazole during pregnancy.
+Blood levels after a vaginal application of metronidazole are less than 2% of those after a 500 mg oral dose [21], so a vaginal gel would be preferable to oral metronidazole during pregnancy.
 Check with your provider before using this antibiotic.

 Clindamycin (Cleocin®, Clindesse®, others)